History of wind power: Utility-scale turbines

 A forerunner of modern horizontal-axis utility-scale wind generators was the WIME D-30 in service in Balaklava, near Yalta, USSR from 1931 until 1942.
 This was a 100 kW generator on a 30 m (100 ft) tower, connected to the local 6.3 kV distribution system.
 It had a three-bladed 30 metre rotor on a steel lattice tower.
 It was reported to have an annual load factor of 32 per cent, not much different from current wind machines.

 In 1941 the world's first megawatt-size wind turbine was connected to the local electrical distribution system on the mountain known as Grandpa's Knob in Castleton, Vermont, United States.
 It was designed by Palmer Cosslett Putnam and manufactured by the S. Morgan Smith Company.
 This 1.25 MW Smith–Putnam turbine operated for 1100 hours before a blade failed at a known weak point, which had not been reinforced due to war-time material shortages.
 No similar-sized unit was to repeat this "bold experiment" for about forty years.

-In 1951 a 100kW wind turbine was built by John Brown and Company in Orkney, Scotland, for the North of Scotland Hydro-Electric Board, a state-owned regional electricity board.
+In 1951 a 100 kW wind turbine was built by John Brown and Company in Orkney, Scotland, for the North of Scotland Hydro-Electric Board, a state-owned regional electricity board.
 It supplied electricity to the island's public supply grid, establishing the utility of wind power for remote and island communities.